01micko/desert-moon/README.md

 Everything will be located in the subdir `debian/`

-The script `buildwalls` can be edited to add custom fonts and tweaking of the name and logo.
+The script `buildwalls` can be edited to add custom fonts and tweaking of the name, distro and logo.

 ### dependencies